simp/simp-doc/docs/changelogs/latest.rst

 :program:`iptables`.

-If you enable precision matching, do so with care since you may find that iptables updates are propagated that you thought had previously been applied.
+If you enable precision matching, do so with care since you may find that :program:`iptables` rule updates are propagated that you thought had previously been applied.

 It is highly recommended that you migrate to :code:`firewalld` if at all possible.
 See the relevant section below for more details.